aloetesting/aloe/docs/classes.rst

     :members:
     :inherited-members:
     :exclude-members: add_statements, represented

     .. attribute:: feature

-        The :class:`Feature` this scenario belongs to
+        The :class:`Feature` this scenario belongs to.

 .. autoclass:: aloe.parser.Scenario()
     :members:
     :inherited-members:
     :exclude-members: solved_steps

     .. attribute:: name

-        The name of this scenario
+        The name of this scenario.

     .. attribute:: feature

-        The :class:`Feature` this scenario belongs to
+        The :class:`Feature` this scenario belongs to.

 .. autoclass:: aloe.parser.Step()
     :members: